Ariakit

 CSS variables

-Some components, such as Popover, Menu, Hovercard, SelectPopover, ComboboxPopover, among others, expose CSS variables that you can use to customize their appearance.
+Some components, such as Dialog, Popover, Menu, Hovercard, SelectPopover, ComboboxPopover, among others, expose CSS variables that you can use to customize their appearance.

 --popover-anchor-width